yinsizhe-spec/Fram2Future-Backend/README.md

 Farm2Future is an agricultural digital platform designed to support farm management, ESG performance tracking, and token-based reward records.

-The backend system is responsible for:Yin Sizhe
+The backend system is responsible for:

 - Providing REST API services for the frontend
 - Managing user login and role-based access